Mindfields

 Mindfields is the tenth studio album (though counted as the 11th album overall — see Toto XIV) by the American rock band Toto.
 It was released in Europe and Japan in March 1999, followed by a US release on November 16, 1999.
 Mindfields saw the return of vocalist Bobby Kimball, who had departed the band in 1984 during recording sessions for the Isolation album.

+Recording

+The band began recording the album on August 10, 1998.
+This came after a reunion tour with former lead singers Bobby Kimball and Joseph Williams earlier that year to celebrate their 20th anniversary and Toto XX album.
+Although the band decided on Kimball, Williams did contribute as co-writer of the song "Mad About You".
+As of December 3, 1998, the album was being mixed and the cover art was being designed.
+Release dates were also set but pushed back as they grew closer.
+The album was eventually released across Europe beginning the first week of March 1999.

 Reception

 The album received mixed reviews from critics.
 Michael Gallucci of AllMusic wrote: "Overlong, overwrought, and devoid of personality, this incredibly dull world-view update of Toto's crassly professional sound manages to pillage several cultures at once without contributing a single song worth remembering.
 The playing is tight—as you would expect from a bunch of studio session musicians—but all the skills in the world can't liven these 14 plodding tracks."